Ashley Graham (Resident Evil): Concept and design

 Ashley was originally created as an unnamed character simply referred to as "Girl" by the game designer, Yasuhisa Kawamura.
 "Girl" was intended to be the second playable character of the initial version of Resident Evil 4.
-Scenarios featuring the character were written for the "Castle", "Hallucination," and "Zombie" builds.
+Scenarios featuring the character were written for the "Castle", "Hallucination", and "Zombie" builds.
 In the "Castle" scenario, she was supposed to be a test subject held against her will within an underground lab beneath a castle.
 With the help of a B.O.W. dog taught to follow her orders, she manages to escape.
 Following the 2002 edition of the Tokyo Game Show expo, the "Castle" game script by Kawamura and Noboru Sugimura was discarded, though Kawamura went on a new script based on the same story.

 Development was restarted with a version of the "Castle" build script supplied by Sugimura when Shinji Mikami took over as director of the project in late 2003; the original version of Resident Evil 4 which was undergoing development was abandoned.
 "Girl" was reworked as the daughter of the American President, who player character Leon S. Kennedy must search for and rescue.
-She is written to be a defenseless companion who can be directed by the player to stay in a hiding place.
-Although Ashley is predominantly controlled by artificial intelligence whenever she is following Leon and is intended to be protected by him throughout the entire game, they must split up in certain narrative segments of the game, while others are played from her perspective.
-In the upcoming remake of Resident Evil 4, the team aims to expand Ashley's characterization and relationship with Leon due to the former's fears.
-Unlike in the original, Ashley has been completely changed and can be called to maintain distance, come close, and be unable to be left at the safe spot anymore, as Capcom realistically wanted.
-Yasuhiro Ampo said, "As a character, we wanted to have her by your side so she left an impression, and as a game, having her hide while you went and fought in the original was fun in some ways.
+She is written as a "very weak, fragile" companion that the player must lead and help through obstacles and protect from enemies.
+Ashley is predominantly controlled by artificial intelligence, but can be directed to wait or hide, and there are certain narrative segments of the game that are played from her perspective.

+In the remake of Resident Evil 4, the team aimed to expand Ashley's characterization and relationship with Leon.
+In contrast to the original, Ashley cannot be left alone and will always follow Leon, though she can be told to stay close or maintain distance.
+Yasuhiro Ampo, co-director of the remake, explained the change: "As a character, we wanted to have her by your side so she left an impression, and as a game, having her hide while you went and fought in the original was fun in some ways.
 But having a character like Ashley and then having her basically disappear for a while felt like a waste.
-"We wanted to avoid that in the remake."
-Ashley's health bar was also removed.
-She gets downed after taking too many blows, and Leon must revive her to continue; if she is attacked while she is vulnerable, the game ends.
+We wanted to avoid that in the remake."
+Ashley's health bar was also removed; however, she will get downed after taking too many blows, and Leon must revive her to continue.
+She can also be picked up and carried away by enemies, and if carried too far away from Leon without being saved, the game ends.
+Her outfit and overall design were altered to look and act more like a true partner than a damsel in distress.

-Portrayal

 Carolyn Lawrence, who provided the voice for Ashley Graham in Resident Evil 4, described her character as "vulnerable, because Leon has to come to her rescue all the time".
-In June 2022, Ella Freya publicly disclosed that she is the face model of Ashley in the remake of Resident Evil 4.
+In June 2022, Dutch model Ella Freya publicly disclosed that she is the face model of Ashley in the remake of Resident Evil 4, while Genevieve Buechner provided her voice.